 Quick Use Button - The buttons in the middle can be programmed to activate commonly used abilities or items.
 Press a button to assign an ability or item to it.
 To clear a Quick Use Button, right-click it.
-(Command-click it on Macintosh.)
+(Command-click it on Macintosh.
+Drag it up off the button bar on mobile.)